lmfit/uncertainties/doc/index.rst

 The author wishes to thank Arnaud Delobelle, Pierre Cladé, and Sebastian Walter for very useful technical input.
-I would like to thank Joaquim Abian, Jason Moore, and the many other users for their feedback and suggestions, which greatly helped improve this program.
+I would like to thank Joaquim Abian, Jason Moore, and many other users for their feedback and suggestions, which greatly helped improve this program.
+I am also grateful to the Linux distribution maintainers of this package.

 .. toctree::
    :hidden: